GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 Section 1: Removal of the Executive

-The Council shall have the right to remove the President, Vice President, Director of Finance, Director of Communications, Director of Programming, Events Coordinator, Director of Clubs & Campus Relations by two-thirds vote of the voting members.
+The Council shall have the right to remove the President, Vice President of Management, Vice President of Finance, Director of Communications, Director of Programming, and Director of Clubs and Campus Relations by two-thirds vote of the voting members.

-Cause for removal from office shall be any action which is inimical to the Council, improper conduct, failure to perform duties of his/her office as outlined in governing documents, or any other charge the Council may consider.
+Cause for removal from office shall be any action inimical to the Council, improper conduct, failure to perform duties of their office as outlined in governing documents, or any other charge the Council may consider.

-Causes for removal may be brought against the President, Vice President, Director of Finance, Director of Communications, Director of Programming, Events Coordinator, Director of Clubs & Campus Relations and the Liaisons.
+Causes for removal may be brought against the President, Vice President of Management, Vice President of Finance, Director of Communications, Director of Programming, Events Coordinator, Director of Clubs and Campus Relations and the Liaisons.
 Such charges shall be made to the President and Center for Student Involvement in writing and thereby presented to the Council at their next meeting or special session.

-If the President, Vice President, Director of Finance, Director of Communications, Director of Programming, Events Coordinator Director of Clubs & Campus Relations, Liaisons, or appointed position are not in good academic or disciplinary standing at any time during their term, they shall be removed from office automatically.
+If the President, Vice President of Management, Vice President of Finance, Director of Communications, Director of Programming, Director of Clubs and Campus Relations, Liaisons, or appointed individuals are not in good academic or disciplinary standing at any time during their term, they shall be removed from office automatically.

-If the President, Vice President, Director of Finance, Director of Communications, Director of Programming, Events Coordinator, Director of Clubs & Campus Relations, Student Council President, Liaisons, or appointed position do not serve their full term due to their removal from office, their student support payments shall be prorated to reflect the portion of the term they served.
+If the President, Vice President, Vice President of Finance, Director of Communications, Director of Programming, Director of Clubs and Campus Relations, Student Council President, Liaisons, or appointed individuals do not serve their full term due to their removal from office, their student support payments shall be prorated to reflect the portion of the term they served.

 Section 2: Removal of the Student Council President